ZackMattor/manchester-pong/README.md

 The Idea for this version of Pong was for people walking down the streets of manchester to jump in and play a game of Pong with a friend.
 We wanted to put a large screen in a window and allow people able to walk by and use their phones to connect to the game and start playing.

+Go [HERE](https://pong.zackmattor.com/test.html) to try out the test / framed version (easier to try because you don't need two mobile phones)

+Go [HERE](https://pong.zackmattor.com) to try try out the full version!
+NOTE - It's build for a 1080 screen flipped on it's side so you might need to zoom out to see the whole screen.

 ![alt text](https://i.imgur.com/Ykx4YOt.gif)

 # Technical Stuff